-The Murphy Institute’s LEAP to Teacher (LTT) program at Medgar Evers College serves as a central resource for participating paraprofessionals with questions or concerns about any aspects of their learning journey at MEC.
-The main purpose of the LEAP to Teacher program at MEC is to enable employed paraprofessionals in the NYC Department of Education (D.O.E) to further pursue their education and advance their career.
-We help each student to enter and complete all degree requirements in a timely fashion and without undue stress.
-We have the best interest of each and every student at heart.
+span class=”pb-item-frame-title”>Medgar Evers College (MEC) serves as a central resource for participating school and daycare workers, addressing questions or concerns about any aspect of their learning journey at MEC.
+The primary purpose of the LEAP to Teacher program at MEC is to enable school and daycare workers to further their education and advance their careers.
+We help each student complete all degree requirements in a timely manner and without undue stress.
+We have the best interests of every student at heart.

 Contact